pumbaasdad/system-restore/README.md

 internal: An optional boolean that should only be set to true on the host being configured by ansible.
 It indicates
           that this is the interface of the host that is not exposed to the public internet.
 If unspecified, false is assumed (i.e. this is not the internal interface of the host being configured).
-become_password: The password used by ansible to elevate privileges while provisioning this host.
 wemo: If this is a wemo device that will be controlled by home-automation services.
 If unspeciid, false is assumed.
 nas: Optional details about a NAS host.
 Only one device may have this configuration.
 ```